JennARL/LibraryDB16/README.md

 Admin Login
   Username: admin
-  Password: 1234
+  Password: admin

 User Login
   Username: user
-  Password: 1234
+  Password: user

-The web app should work just like regular library,
+The web app should work just like a regular library,

 Logging in as a User will allow you to check books, items, and study rooms in and out.
 Users can view any fines, books checked out, and items checked